Your Investment Property – Accountants Geelong

 It would be ideal to keep two separate files for each investment property you own!

-One is a permanent file which should be retained for at least five years after the sale of the property and the other is an annual file for each financial year you own the property.
+One is a permanent file that should be retained for at least five years after the sale of the property and the other is an annual file for each financial year you own the property.
 The annual file should be kept for at least five years from the date of lodging your tax return.

 Your permanent file should contain;